RIE Systems

 Soft Etching

-Soft Etching is the application of precisely-controlled low powers for etching applications involving highly sensitive materials (such as graphene) or where ultra-low etch rates are needed.
-This allows for the routine use of plasma powers <5 W (down to 100 mW or below, subject to configuration and process), with up to 10 mW control resolution.
+Soft Etching is the application of precisely-controlled low powers for etching applications involving highly sensitive materials (such as graphene or PPA thermal resist) or where ultra-low etch rates are needed.
+This allows for the routine use of plasma powers <5 W (down to 100 mW or below, subject to configuration and process), with up to 20 mW control resolution.

 Fluorine-Chemistry Etching